algobulls/algobulls_help_site/docs/broker/zerodha2.md

 ---
 This activity will help you to link your broking account to the AlgoBulls account via the oauth method.

-If you have done this activity once before, then you can directly skip to the [Login](#-lets-start) section
+If you have done this activity once before, then you can directly skip to the [Login](#lets-start) (Let's Start) section

 * Visit [https://kite.trade](https://kite.trade) and click on `Login`